Do You Play Music at Your Business?

 Many of our members play music in their retail stores, cafes and other public places.
 But have you considered whether you’re infringing copyright laws and licensing agreements?
-Depending on your situation, you may need to take out licences with APRA/AMCOS and the PPCA - at least until OneMusic Australia launches in 2019.
+Until OneMusic Australia launches this year (2019), members may need to take out separate licences with APRA AMCOS and the PPCA.
 If you don’t obtain these licences, you could face hefty fines and other legal consequences.
 This brief article will help members remain compliant.

 A musical track can have more than one copyright owner: